Utility company delays removal of sparking tree, action taken after call to 2 On Your Side

 "Now it's gone, I'm very relieved," she said.

-All that's left is a portion of the tree trunk and some small parts of the tree she homes will be used by a neighbor.
+All that's left is a portion of the tree trunk and some small parts of the tree she hopes will be used by a neighbor.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.